-Drinker Biddle & Reath LLP, which is serving as Disclosure Counsel in this transaction, Thorp Reed & Armstrong, LLP, which is serving as Co-Bond Counsel in this transaction, and McNees Wallace & Nurick LLC, which is serving as Underwriters' Counsel in this transaction, provide legal services to the Commission in various matters from time to time.
+Cozen O'Connor, Co-Bond Counsel, provides legal services to the Commission in various matters from time to time.
 Public Financial Management, Inc., Financial Advisor, and its affiliate PFM Asset Management, LLC are engaged to provide other services to the Commission.